hytel/spherical-tools/README.md

 ![alt text](docs/cubemap_web.jpg?raw=true "Cubemap DDS Web Viewer")

 You can use the mouse to spin the view around.
 There is also a symbol in the bottom right of the page which will show the controls so you can pick a different cubemap from your selection in the cubemaps.txt file.
 The controls do come up for a split second when the page is first loaded, but I have the HTML automatically select the first cubemap which causes the controls to slowly hide until the button is pressed.
+There is also a settings.txt file that is loaded at the start.
+Right now only one parameter is accepted, "vertical_fov" which specifies how wide the camera field-of-view should be vertically in degrees.
+More will be added over time.

 For 360 degree spherical video and still image reframing, I wrote a Qt application called SphericalQt.
 OpenCV is also required by the application for image processing.
 It is located in the SphericalQt subfolder, and can be built by CMake as follows: